nvembar/sam_api/sam/basics.md

 ##### Finding DUNS numbers to use

-Until a search API is implemented (which is on its way), the best way to get DUNS numbers is to go to [SAM](http://www.sam.gov), click on ```Search Records``` and enter in a company into the Quick Search box.
+In addition to the [search API](http://gsa.github.io/sam_api/sam/search.html), another way to get DUNS numbers is to go to [SAM](http://www.sam.gov), click on ```Search Records``` and enter in a company into the Quick Search box.
 Each entity has a DUNS number that you'll see in the result set.
 You'll see a 9-digit number which represents the DUNS.
 You can then pad it out with four ```0```s as mentioned above.

-##### Coming soon!
+##### Search API

-This is just the first of many steps in modernizing SAM and IAE.
-In fall 2014, SAM API consumers will be able to use the API to search the SAM database and retrieve registration information specific to their needs.
-This means, most of the functionality you see on SAM right now to search for entities will be available as an API.
+These are just the first of many steps in modernizing SAM and IAE.
+In fall 2014, the SAM API consumers added an API to search the SAM database and retrieve registration information specific to their needs.
+This means, most of the functionality you see on SAM right now to search for entities is available as an API.

 <body id="basics"></body>